V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 See [replicate sync 100'000 entities using a solution](20221019-replicate-sync-100-000-entities.md).

-Develop a performant and robust (correctly and with liveness) network entity sync in V-Sekai.

 ## Describe the proposed option and how it helps to overcome the problem or limitation

 V-Sekai could use viewstamp replication in the context of game entity interpolation of past and current state.